Make a statement… take a stand… help increase opportunity and visibility for women in theatre.

 Julia’s Reading Room is a place for League playwrights, librettists, directors, actors and producers to bring works in progress to be read, or to join us for cheese and wine to listen to the reading of a new work.
 The readings are informal and unrehearsed, focusing on providing an artist or the sponsor of the project a chance to hear her work in a supportive environment and for other members to share in the process.
 As a member you can attend or participate by submitting your work.

-- A FREE subscription to the annual WIT Magazine
+A FREE subscription to the Women in Theatre Magazine

 “Throughout my career I have strived to give voice to women’s stories, and to mentor young female theatre artists and professionals.
 I have found the League of Professional Theatre Women to be an invaluable resource for support and networking for myself and others, and I always encourage women getting started in the field to join the organization.”